Jeff Bogard: Reflections on R.E.A. Homes

 Q: Are there partners who have helped or influenced you?

 Jeff: Yes.
 The single greatest thing we bring to the table is the team we use to build a custom luxury home.
 Without the trade partners with whom we’ve formed strategic partnerships with over the years, we couldn’t deliver the kind of houses that we do.
 There are a limited number of trade partners who can perform at the level that we need.
-We have had 10 years to assemble the team members we want to work with when building a home.
+Since 2007, we have been assembling the team members we want to work with when building a home.

 Q: Outside of your work partners, are there other people who have influenced you?